csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 ## URL Forwarding

-After having our libraries in place, we have to set the matching links in **templates/pages.html** right.
+After having our libraries in place, we have to set up the matching links in **templates/pages.html** properly.
 But before we do this, we will need to declare some rerouting variable in our **controller.xql** which will forward any URL containing this variable to a defined collection which will serve as absolute root.

 ### $app-root